Lady Macbeth Monologue (Act 1, Scene 5) | Shakespeare Unpacked

 Lady Macbeth:

-As he announces Duncan’s arrival,
+The raven’s call announces Duncan’s arrival,

 Come to me spirits,

-That serve thoughts about death, remove my femininity,
+That serve thoughts about death,

-Fill me from head to the toe
+And fill me instead, from head to toe, with the most horrible cruelty!

 Make my blood thick;